Sharia in Nigeria: Blasphemy

 Blasphemy is a criminal offense in both the Nigerian civil law and shari'a law.
 Some notable cases have been overturned or sent back to be retried.
 On 10 August 2020, Omar Farouq, a 16-year-old (tried as an adult under Islamic law having passed puberty), was sentenced to 10 years in prison with menial labour for "using foul language toward Allah in an argument with a friend."
 The case was protested by UNICEF, and after being held "for over five months with no access to family or lawyers" the case was overturned by the appellate division of the Kano State High Court and Farouq was released.
-Yahaya Sharif-Aminu, 22-year-old music studio assistant was sentenced to death on 10 August 2020, for making "a blasphemous statement against Prophet Mohammed in a WhatsApp Group," was "remitted back to the Sharia court for a retrial due to procedural irregularities".
+Yahaya Sharif-Aminu, a 22-year-old music studio assistant who was sentenced to death on 10 August 2020 for making "a blasphemous statement against Prophet Mohammed in a WhatsApp Group", was "remitted back to the Sharia court for a retrial due to procedural irregularities".